 For concerns or more information, contact the Fort Benning Public Affairs Office at 706-545-2238.

-Fort Benningís Land Management Branch burns approximately 30,000 acres of forested training lands each year.
-Eighty to 85 percent of planned burning takes place between late December and early May.
-Fort Benning foresters reduce smoke impacts by combining small fire size, averaging 250 acres, with a close attention to weather patterns and moisture conditions.
+Fort Benning's Land Management Branch burns approximately 30,000 acres of forested training lands each year.
+Eighty to eighty-five percent of prescribed burning takes place between late December and early May.
+Fort Benning foresters reduce smoke impacts by limiting fire size, averaging 250 acres, while paying close attention to weather patterns and moisture conditions.

 Every effort is made to control smoke; however, weather conditions can change, resulting in changes to smoke intensity and direction.
 Fort Benning is located close to several large private and industrial land owners who burn their lands during this time as well.
 Most land owners follow similar smoke management planning as defined in the State Smoke Management Plans.